OutSystems/docs-product/src/develop/security/user-roles/intro.md

 Roles that are created in the OutSystems platform are stored in the **Role** entity.
 As a developer, you can check the Roles of a User in two different entities:

 * The **User_Role** entity is a metamodel table that stores the user and Role association.
-This entitiy stores only Roles that are directly added to a specific user through the Users application.
+This entity only stores Roles that are directly added to a specific user through the Users application.

 * The **User_Effective_Role** entity is a metamodel view that contains user-specific roles.
 This entity includes Roles assigned directly to a user and Roles assigned to a Group to which the user belongs.